 Beck’s qualifications include, Bachelor of Arts (Theatre) Honours; Organisational Coach (Global Coaching Institute); Diploma of Process Oriented Psychology (ANZPOP).
 She is a member of the International Association of Process Oriented Psychology (IAPOP), and Alumna Sydney Leadership.

-A Discounted Rate of $180 per class applies for people on a low income and ANZPOP Alumni and current students.
+A discounted rate of $900 applies for people on a low income and ANZPOP Alumni and current Diploma students.